nanovis/DiffFit/README.md

 Now, DiffFit should be fully installed.
 1. Launch it via `Tools > Volume Data > DiffFit`.
-2. Right-click inside the DiffFit panel to access its `Help` page, and put it `In Favorites Menu`.
-3. By default, the DiffFit panel floats above the ChimeraX window.
+2. By default, the DiffFit panel floats above the ChimeraX window.
 You may right-click, check `Dockable Tool`, and move the panel around to dock it (suggest docking at the less preferred side, which usually is the left side).
 Then you may right-click and click `Save Tool Position`.

+### Enable CUDA

+If you have an Nvidia GPU card, but in the `Settings` tab you don't see `cuda:0` next to `Device`, you should go to the `Dependencies` tab and follow the instructions there to install CUDA-enabled PyTorch.
+From our experience, this extra step has only been needed for Windows.
+For Linux, CUDA has always been enabled automatically after installation.

 ## Documentation for using the approach